Lake Michigan: Connection to other water bodies

-In the mid 20th century, construction of the Saint Lawrence Seaway and Great Lakes Waterway opened the Great Lakes to ocean-going vessels.
-But the wider ocean-going container ships that were developed later do not fit through the locks on these routes, which limits shipping on the lakes.
+In the mid-20th century, construction of the Saint Lawrence Seaway and Great Lakes Waterway opened the Great Lakes to ocean-going vessels.
+The wider ocean-going container ships that were developed later do not fit through the locks on these routes, which limits shipping on the lakes.
 Lake freighters are used on the lakes that are too large to pass the locks and enter the ocean.
 Despite their vast size, large sections of the Great Lakes freeze in winter, interrupting most shipping.
 Some icebreakers ply the lakes.

 Lake Michigan is connected by the Illinois Waterway to the Gulf of Mexico via the Illinois River and the Mississippi River.
 Commercial tug-and-barge traffic on these waterways is heavy.
 Pleasure boats can enter or exit the Great Lakes by way of the Erie Canal and Hudson River in New York.
 The Erie Canal connects to the Great Lakes at the east end of Lake Erie (at Buffalo, New York) and at the south side of Lake Ontario (at Oswego, New York).

 Water level

 The lake fluctuates from month to month with the highest lake levels typically occurring in summer.
 The normal high-water mark is 2.00 ft above datum (577.5 ft).
 In October 1986, Lakes Michigan and Huron reached their highest level at 5.92 ft above datum.
 The monthly average high-water records were broken for several months in a row in 2020.

 Lake levels tend to be the lowest in winter.
 The normal low-water mark is 1.00 ft below datum (577.5 ft or 176.0 m).
 In the winter of 1964, Lakes Michigan and Huron reached their lowest level at 1.38 ft below datum.
 As with the high-water records, monthly low-water records were set each month from February 1964 through January 1965.
 During this twelve-month period, water levels ranged from 1.38 to 0.71 ft below Chart Datum.
 The all-time low-water mark was eclipsed in January 2013.

-In January 2013, Lake Michigan's monthly mean water levels dipped to an all-time low of 576.2 ft, reaching their lowest ebb since record keeping began in 1918.
-The lakes were 29 in below their long-term average and had declined 17 inches since January 2012.
+In January 2013, Lake Michigan's monthly mean water levels dipped to an all-time low of 576.2 ft, reaching their lowest since record keeping began in 1918.
+The lakes were 29 in below their long-term average and had declined 17 in since January 2012.
 Keith Kompoltowicz, chief of watershed hydrology for the U.S. Army Corps of Engineers' district office in Detroit, explained that biggest factors leading to the lower water levels in 2013 were a combination of the "lack of a large snowpack" in the winter of 2011/2012 coupled with very hot and dry conditions in the summer of 2012.
 Since then water levels rebounded, rising more than 6 ft to historical record high levels.